-On 1st anniversary of Uvalde, Texas, school shooting, Biden will push for more gun control
+On 1st anniversary of Uvalde, Texas, school shooting, Biden says ‘it’s time to act’ on gun control

 Several months in, the new federal law has had some success: Stepped-up FBI background checks have blocked gun sales for 119 buyers under the age of 21, prosecutions have increased for unlicensed gun sellers and new gun trafficking penalties have been charged in at least 30 cases around the country.
 Millions of new dollars have flowed into mental health services for children and schools.

 Yet since that bill signing last summer, the tally of mass shootings in the United States has only grown.
 Five dead at a nightclub in Colorado.
 Eleven killed at a dance hall in California.
 Three 9-year-olds and three adults shot and killed at an elementary school in Nashville, Tennessee.
 Seven shot dead in rural Oklahoma.

-As of earlier this month, 97 people had been killed in 19 mass killings this year, exceeding the record set in 2009 when 93 people were killed in 17 incidents by the end of April.
+As of May 24, there have been at least 25 mass killing incidents in the U.S. so far in 2023, leaving at least 127 people dead, not including perpetrators who died, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.

+That puts the country on a faster pace for mass killing incidents than in any other year since 2006, according to the database, which defines a mass killing as an incident in which four or more people are killed, not including the perpetrator, within a 24-hour period.

 Firearms are the No. 1 killer of children in the U.S. and so far this year, 85 children younger than 11 have died by guns and 491 have died between the ages of 12 and 17.
 As of 2020, the firearm mortality rate for children under 19 is 5.6 per 100,000.
 The next comparable is Canada, with .08 per 100,000 deaths.

-“So it’s time to act,” Biden will say, according to his prepared remarks.
+“It’s time to act,” Biden said.
 “It’s time to make our voices heard.
 Not as Democrats or Republicans.
-But as friends, neighbors, parents — and as fellow Americans.”
+But as friends, as neighbors, as parents — as fellow Americans.”

+“I know for a long time it’s been hard to make progress,” Biden said.
+“But there will come a point where our voices are so loud, our determination so clear, that it can no longer be stopped.
+We will act.”

+Coronado reported from Austin, Texas.
+Associated Press Writer Chris Megerian in Washington and Scott Stroud in Nashville contributed to this report.